ietf-tapswg/api-drafts/draft-trammell-taps-interface.md

 Preconnection.Rendezvous()

-The Preconnection object must be specified with both a LocalEndpoint and a RemoteEndpoint, and also the transport and security parameters needed for protocol stack selection.
-The Rendezvous() action causes the Preconnection to listen on the LocalEndpoint for an incoming connection from the RemoteEndpoint, while simultaneously trying to establish a connection from the LocalEndpoint to the RemoteEndpoint.
+The Preconnection object must be specified with both a Local Endpoint and a Remote Endpoint, and also the transport and security parameters needed for protocol stack selection.
+The Rendezvous() action causes the Preconnection to listen on the Local Endpoint for an incoming connection from the Remote Endpoint, while simultaneously trying to establish a connection from the Local Endpoint to the Remote Endpoint.
 This corresponds to a TCP simultaneous open, for example.

 The Rendezvous() action consumes the Preconnection.
 Once Rendezvous() has